Molla Panah Vagif: Poetry

 Despite the circumstances of his death, Vagif's poetry has persevered.
 His verses were collected for the first time in 1856 and published by Armenian writer Mirza Yusif Nersesov in Temir-Khan Shura with a fellow Armenian poet Mirzajan Madatov.
-Soon afterwards, his verses were published by Adolf Berge in Leipzig in 1867 with the assistance of Fatali Akhundov, a prominent 19th-century Azeri playwright.
+Soon afterwards, his verses were published by Adolf Berge in Leipzig in 1867 with the assistance of Fatali Akhundov, a prominent 19th-century Azerbaijani playwright.

-Vagif's works herald a new era in Azeri poetry, treating more mundane feelings and desires rather than the abstract and religious themes prevalent in the Sufi-leaning poetry of the time.
-This was the main characteristic that distinguished Vagif from his predecessors and made him the founder of the realism genre in Azeri poetry.
+Vagif's works herald a new era in Azerbaijani poetry, treating more mundane feelings and desires rather than the abstract and religious themes prevalent in the Sufi-leaning poetry of the time.
+This was the main characteristic that distinguished Vagif from his predecessors and made him the founder of the realism genre in Azerbaijani poetry.

-The language of Vagif's poems was qualitatively innovative as well: vivid, simple, and closely approaching the Azeri vernacular.
-Vagif's poems have had a great influence on Azeri folklore and many of them are repeatedly used in the folk music of ashiks (wandering minstrels).
+The language of Vagif's poems was qualitatively innovative as well: vivid, simple, and closely approaching the Azerbaijani vernacular.
+Vagif's poems have had a great influence on Azerbaijani folklore and many of them are repeatedly used in the folk music of ashiks (wandering minstrels).